jamespenguin/pydget/README.md

 Pydget is a Python powered application for (mostly) automating the process of downloading files from various file hosting websites.

+Also, Pydget was and still is developed primarily on an iPad using nano and a copy of Python compiled to run on iOS.

 Supported Websites
 ------------------